yadneshwagaskar5189/CEP-Project-/README.md

    someone.
 An error in the alarming direction only sends them to a clinic they did not strictly need.

-Tested against synthetic Indian lab reports including a deliberately degraded photo (rotated, blurred, poor light): every incorrect value was flagged for confirmation. **Wrong-and-silent count: zero.**
+Planned to be tested against synthetic Indian lab reports including a deliberately degraded photo (rotated, blurred, poor light).

 Report images are read and discarded inside the same request.
-Nothing is written to disk and no file is stored — `FILE_UPLOAD_MAX_MEMORY_SIZE` is raised above the accepted upload size specifically so Django does not spill large uploads to a temporary file and quietly make that claim untrue.
+Nothing is written to disk and no file is stored — `FILE_UPLOAD_MAX_MEMORY_SIZE` is raised above the accepted upload size specifically so Django does not spill large uploads to a temporary file and make that claim untrue.

 ### Why there is no "medicines you can take"

-This was asked for and deliberately not built.
+This was deliberately not built.
 Dengue and Influenza are two of the conditions this model most often confuses, because they genuinely share symptoms — and the correct painkiller advice for them is *opposite*: NSAIDs are ordinary for flu and dangerous in dengue because of the bleeding risk.
 A feature confident enough to name a drug is confident enough to do harm on exactly the pairs where the model is weakest.
-Add India's antimicrobial-resistance problem and this is indefensible in a viva.

 What is built instead:

 - **`avoid`** — drug *safety* warnings, i.e. what **not** to take.
-Harm reduction stays correct even when the prediction is wrong.
+Harm reduction stays correct even when the prediction may be wrong.
 - **`tests`** — which tests to ask for by name, which makes a short consultation far more useful.
-- Plain-language explanation of report values, in English and Marathi.
+- Plain-language explanation of report values, in English and Marathi(more languages planned for future).

 ---